Fine & Decorative Art Appraisals

 Common assignment types

 Typical needs for an appraisal report are listed below.
-Contact us if you require a valuation for other purposes.

 • Replacement value for insurance coverage